Skip to main content

 Navy cotton baseball cap, embroidered "USA Freedom Corps."
 (DO.377635)

-Today, AmeriCorps and the Peace Corps provide opportunities for Americans to serve.
-Individuals can commit to months of service, either domestically or abroad, or on specific days of service, such as Martin Luther King Day or September 11.
+Today, there are numerous opportunities for Americans to serve.
+Individuals can commit to months of service, either domestically or abroad, or on specific days of service, such as Martin Luther King, Jr. Day of Service and the September 11 Day of Service and Remembrance.
 The President’s Volunteer Service Award still recognizes extraordinary volunteer service.

 Resources